zowe/docs-site/versioned_docs/version-v2.16.x/extend/extend-apiml/api-mediation-oidc-authentication.md

 The client application is not properly configured in the API ML Gateway.

 **Solution**
 Check that the URL `jwks_uri` contains the key for OIDC token validation.
+If `oidc.validationType` is set to `endpoint`, ensure that the `userInfo_uri` is properly configured and valid.

 :::tip
 API ML Gateway exposes a validate token operation which is suitable during the OIDC setup.
 The call to the endpoint `/gateway/api/v1/auth/oidc-token/validate` verifies if the OIDC token is trusted by API ML.
 Note that the Gateway service does not perform the mapping request to the ESM when the `/gateway/api/v1/auth/oidc-token/validate` endpoint is called.